SpiffInc/polyn/decisions/0005-use-monorepo.md

 ## Context and Problem Statement

-There are multiple Elixir libraries involved with working in the Polyn ecosytem.
+There are multiple libraries involved with working in the Polyn ecosytem.
 It's faster to iterate when they're all in one place

 ## Decision Drivers